gouravanirudh05/Isro-Robotics-Challenge/README.md

 GUI for the second round
 Instructions:

-Change the mavlink_controller from dummy_mavlink_controller to the mavlink_controller class.
+Change the mavlink_controller from dummy_mavlink_controller to the mavlink_controller class in GUI2.py for actual flight control

 Download the dependencies